WHAT IS A PRICE CHECK AUDIT?

-- Price checks are used for two purposes – Measuring pricing for own products in order to drive pricing discipline, or measuring pricing of competitors to create pricing strategies and schemes and offers.
+- Price checks or MOP audits are used for two purposes – Measuring pricing for own products to drive pricing discipline, or measuring pricing of competitors to create pricing strategies and schemes and offers.

 TopHawks conducts what are called Price Checks, or SRP (Suggested Retail Price) audits or MOP (Market Operating Price) audits in which a customer attempts to purchase a product at the best possible negotiated price.
 If the price offered violates a brand’s pricing guidelines, brands can use various incentivization/disincentivization methods to bring partners back in compliance.